 By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

 Chicken thighs – skin on, bone in, are my absolutely favourite thing to make for dinner.
 But, scrolling through my archives, I don’t really have that many recipes for them, because, really I don’t really use recipes – they just roast up well on a tray or in a casserole dish around whatever I happen to have in the fridge at the time, with tender meat and crispy, addictive skin.
+So, I thought I’d change that today with this simple and delicious recipe for these Chinese-style Soy Sauce Braised Chicken Thighs, gently flavoured with fresh ginger and a hit of garlic.

 The recipe that started this love affair was this Mediterranean Roast Chicken, a real family favourite.
 You just throw everything together, stick in the chicken, and roast.
 The results are greater than the sum of their parts.
 Make this once then go off on your own.
 It is how I finally reached a simple, paired down supper formula that leads to simple, achievable, last minute dinners such as this dish of Chicken Thighs with Roasted Leeks & Romesco.